zero-meta/EasyClangComplete/README.md

       can also set these settings manually by copying the default ones defined [here](Preferences.sublime-settings) to your User Preferences and
       modifying them there.
 - Override any setting in your project file!
-You can override any setting there.
+Just define the same setting in project specific settings with either one of two prefixes: `"ecc_"` or `"easy_clang_complete"`.
 See the project file in this repo for example.
-Minimal example for
+  Minimal example for clarity (here, `include_dirs` and `verbose` are overridden):
-  clarity:

       ```json
       {
         "settings":
         {
-          "include_dirs":
+          "ecc_include_dirs":
           ["-Isrc", "-I/usr/include"],
-          "verbose": false,
-          "use_libclang": true,
+          "easy_clang_complete_verbose": true,
         }
       }
       ```